tingyhu45/PWAS-O/README.md

 ```

 ### 5. Combine p-values using ACAT-O test
-Lanuch R and load the package
+Launch R and load the package
 ````
 library(ACAT)